RLesur/casewhen/README.md

 ## `dbplyr` support

 This package allows you to use a `case_when` function with `dbplyr`.
-You first have to register the `SQL` translation:
+You first have to register the `SQL` translation to your connection:

 ``` r
 library(dbplyr)